Alicepinch/everything-vegan/TESTING.md

 ## JSHint

 JavaScript code passed through JShint with no major issues.
 Once run through, it prompted to add some semicolons that were missing.
-These were all added accordinly.
+These were all added.

 ## Python Testing